 This blog post was written to be a helpful resource to candidates for the Shaffer and Bank of America Foundation fellowships.
 Specifically, this post will discuss essay question #2 in the Shaffer and BOAF fellowship application in detail and feature past essays from successful candidates.
 You can read the blog post on how to write essay #1 here.

 First of all, you can access all 7 components of both fellowship applications, see a summary of every single former fellow’s project, read a history of the fellowships, and get more application specifics on both fellowship websites.
-You can access the Shaffer Fellowship website here and the Bank of America Foundation website here.
-The application is due on Friday, September 22 at 5 PM eastern and your application is considered complete when all 7 components, including both letters of recommendation, are emailed in PDF format to Heidi Baguer and cc’ed to me, Katelynn McBride.
+You can access the fellowships website here.
+The application is due on Tuesday, September 18 at 5 PM eastern and your application is considered complete when all 7 components, including both letters of recommendation, are emailed in PDF format to me, Katelynn McBride Barbosa.

 Let’s start with Shaffer/BOAF application essay #2